Governance & IP

 Built for governed learning environments

-SLAN is designed for academic and internal settings where course content, playbooks, and derived structures may be proprietary.
-Governance features are framed as design intent unless verified by deployment data.
+SLAN is designed for academic and enterprise settings where course content, playbooks, and derived structures are proprietary.
+Application data is stored in the EU.
+Governance policies are scoped per organization.

 Content ownership, access boundaries, and provenance